 Conducted by the French conductor Laurence Equilbey, Insula orchestra performs Wolfgang Amadeus Mozart’s Great Mass in C minor (German: Große Messe in c-Moll), K. 427/417a.
 Soloists: Julie Fuchs (soprano), Ann Hallenberg (mezzo-soprano), Benjamin Hulett (tenor), Markus Werba (baritone).
 Recorded at the Grande Chapelle du Séminaire Saint-Sulpice.

-With the Requiem Mass, which was left unfinished at the Austrian composer’s death, the Great Mass is one of the last two musical setting of the mass by Mozart, and also left unfinished.
+With the Requiem Mass, which was left unfinished at the Austrian composer’s death, the Great Mass is one of the last two musical settings of the mass by Mozart and also left unfinished.
 He composed it in Vienna in 1782 and 1783, when he was no longer a church musician of the Salzburg Cathedral.
 The first performance took place in Salzburg on 26 October 1783.

 - Kyrie: chorus and soprano